Lbangayan/Recipe-and-Ratings-Data-Analysis/README.md

 ## Prediction Problem

-Our predictive model will be using a linear regression model in order to predict a recipe's average rating.
-We chose this variable because we wanted to see what factors go into a popular vs unpopular recipe.
-Also predicting for average rating would allow us to use all other features because at its time of prediction all other information is already submitted by the creator of the recipe.
-The way information is submitted is the creator recipe submits a recipe with all its information(minutes, calories, etc) and then people review it so at the time of prediction we had all the submitted data.
-In order to evaluate our model, we are using root mean squared error.
-We chose this metric because it is easier to interpret since it is in the same units as our prediction variable of average rating and is widely used.
+This is a regression problem, where the goal is to predict the average rating of a recipe.
+The response variable is ‘average_rating’, and we chose it as it is the only direct rating variable in our dataset.
+The metric we are using is RMSE, as RMSE tells us how far our predictions are from the actual values.
+We are also working with continuous values in ratings, so RMSE is appropriate.
+The variables we are using are n_ingredients, calories, and contributor_id.
+We would know these variables before predicting rating because we have to gather the ingredients before cooking,recipes come with caloric information oftentimes so users know if their food fits in their diet, and the recipe states who made the recipe.

 ## Baseline Model
 Our first model has three features.
 The first two are quantative(number of ingredients and calories) and the last one is nominal which would be the author of the recipe.
 In order to use the author we had used a one hot encoded transformer but we just passed through the other two features.
 Using this current model we got an Root Mean Squared Error(RMSE) of about 0.668 on the test data.
 This was a pretty good score.
 It means that our predictions are approximately 0.67 rating points different from the actual rating of the recipe.